cubiq/ComfyUI_IPAdapter_plus/README.md

 # ComfyUI_IPAdapter_Plus
 ComfyUI reference implementation for [IPAdapter](https://github.com/tencent-ailab/IP-Adapter/tree/6fb9d3554a5c774f41e187e8fdbc7b9a1db8c2e3) models.

-The code is mostly taken from the original IPAdapter repository and [laksjdjf's](https://github.com/laksjdjf/IPAdapter-ComfyUI/tree/main) implementation, all credit goes to them.
-I just made the extension closer to ComfyUI philosophy.
+The code is mostly taken from the original IPAdapter repository and [laksjdjf's](https://github.com/laksjdjf/IPAdapter-ComfyUI/tree/main) implementation.
+I just made the extension closer to how ComfyUI makes things.

+## Updates

+**2023/9/11**: The code has been rewritten to take advantage of the new ComfyUI updates regarding clip vision.
+Expect lower memory usage.

-Example workflow
+## Example workflow

 ![IPAdapter Example workflow](./ipadapter_workflow.png)